Holden Commodore (VZ): Commodore SVZ

 In March 2006, Holden produced the limited edition SVZ model.
-This was based on the Executive sedan and wagon model with A$6,000 worth of extra features for A$32,990.
+This was based on the Executive sedan and wagon model.

 In March 2007, this model was reintroduced as a run-out model, based on the Executive wagon and base model Ute.
 The SVZ ute could be ordered in Morpheous (Metallic purple with pink highlights from the VE series).
 The SVZ wagon included the Police 193 kW engine in place of the standard 175 kW engine, as well as leather upholstery and sports additions (instrument cluster, leather gearshift and steering wheel).